clemblanco/resume/README.md

 #### November 2018 - April 2019

 - Responsible for the scoping, refactoring and ongoing development of the fuseAware back-end application using Laravel, Vue and TDD, in an Agile environment
-- Helping streamline the software and infrastucture architecture in order to improve scalability and maintainability of the back-end application
+- Streamlining the software and infrastucture architecture in order to improve scalability and maintainability of the back-end application
 - Ensuring the back-end application meets the KPIs defined for performance and uptime, and that the code deployed is tested, reliable and fit for purpose

 ### » Technical Lead at [Cyber-Duck](https://www.cyber-duck.co.uk)